zachleat/zachleat.com/web/_posts/2022-01-24-trailing-slash.md

 Both Jekyll and Next.js take a different approach.
 They output `resource.html` instead of index.html files.

+Here’s what happens when a web browser makes a request to a URL representing this content:

 - `/resource`
   - ✅ Almost everyone agrees that `/resource` should return content from `resource.html`
-  - 🆘 Confusingly Vercel is the only host tested that returns a HTTP 404 error for `/resource` even when `resource.html` exists.
+  - 🆘 Confusingly Vercel is the only host tested that returns a HTTP 404 error for `/resource`.
 - `/resource/`
   - ✅ Netlify and Cloudflare Pages redirect to the slashless `/resource`.
   - 🆘-ish GitHub Pages, Vercel, and Azure Static Web Apps all return a HTTP 404 error.
 I’ll admit this one is a little more contentious.
-I won’t take a hardline here—I can see the reasoning.
+I won’t take a hardline here—I can see the reasoning behind it.
 But I do consider it better to redirect than 404.

 ### ⚠️ Writing Both `resource.html` and `resource/index.html`

-What’s more, there exists an even edgier edge case here.
+There exists an even edgier edge case here.
 What happens when `resource.html` and `resource/index.html` both exist in a project?

 - `/resource`
   - ✅ Everyone agrees that `/resource` should return content from `resource.html`